Are you ready for some football? Top 21 football games of NFL 2021

 19) Week 18: New Orleans Saints at Atlanta Falcons —

-Pinball Wizard Drew Brees is retired, leaving Jameis Winston and Taysom Hill to run Sean Payton’s offense.
-Matt Ryan can still sling it, and he still has a healthy Julio Jones to play pitch and catch with.
-Either or both of these teams could turn out to be better than expected.
+Pinball Wizard Drew Brees retired.
+That leaves Jameis Winston and Taysom Hill to run Sean Payton’s offense.
+Matt Ryan can still sling it, and he still can rely on a healthy Julio Jones to play pitch and catch with.
+Either or both these teams could turn out better than expected.

 20) Week 18: Los Angeles Chargers at Las Vegas Raiders —